uttam-rao/Format-String-Exception/README.md

 If the user inputs “%x%x%x%x%x%x%x%x%x%x%x%x%x%x%x%x%x%x%x%x” they will see the next 20 items on the stack and with “%10$x” they will see the tenth element away on the stack.
 This can lead to leaking program information like return addresses and local variables.

-Now let's look at a real example.
+Now let's look at a real example [1].
 ![linux_stack_screenshot](./linux_stack.png)

 The above was compiled on an x86-64 Linux.
 As mentioned above the calling conventions are different based on the systems used.
 For example, with x86-64 on Linux, the second to sixth arguments come from registers and not the stack, so we have to skip over these to get to the stack.
 The registers are rsi, rdx, rcx, r8, and r9 (highlighted in green).
 The ASCII for “%016lx” is highlighted in yellow and the 16 bytes of the stack after the return address are highlighted in orange.
 Below is the same on my mac machine.
 As can be seen, it is extremely similar but in a different format.
 The ASCII for “%016lx” is circled in red.